d1618033/python-redfish-utility/docs/slate/source/includes/_persistentmemorycommands.md

 - **-i, --pmem-interleave**

-Indicates whether the persistent memory regions should be interleaved (Allowed values: "on", "off").
+Indicates whether the persistent memory regions should be interleaved or not (Allowed values: "on", "off").

 - **-p, --proc**